LAROUCHE'S APRIL 11 WEBCAST

 Economy, and the Future of Humanity

 Lyndon LaRouche gave this webcast address to an audience in Northern Virginia on April 11, 2009.
 Following introductory remarks on the the severe policy problem of the economic and strategic policy drift of the Obama White House, LaRouche developed these crucial points, beginning with the question of human scientific progress and the environment.
 An extensive question-and-answer policy dialogue followed.
-The complete audio and video are available at www.larouchepac.com.
+The complete video is available here.

 Now, I'm going to deal with seven questions, now, with technical questions, and the first one, I'll formulate carefully, as I've done here, again because of sensitivity.
 But then, I shall just take the other six questions, in my usual style.